All Episodes

 Good, Sean.

-Okay, so you know, you made a decision, and I remember when you made this decision, because we've been friends a long time, that you were going to build out your manufacturing center here in America.
+So, you know, you made a decision, and I remember when you made this decision, because we've been friends a long time, that you were going to build out your manufacturing center here in America.

-Uh the initial costs were higher.
+The initial costs were higher.

-Tell us about.
+Tell us about it.

-Well, uh, you know, what most of your audience probably doesn't know is you were integral in that decision.
+Well, you know, what most of your audience probably doesn't know is you were integral in that decision.

 Your mention drove 18,000 orders.

-Uh, you know, we were, I think, producing 50 or 100 launchers a day, and uh, we had a tremendous, tremendous backlog.
+You know, we were, I think, producing 50 or 100 launchers a day.

-And you know, you called me up and said, Brian, I'm I'm getting a lot of people that I told them to buy a burner, you're you put them on backlog, and I said, Sean, you you really overwhelmed us.
+And, you know, you called me up and said, Brian, I'm getting a lot of people that I told them to buy a Burna.

-And if you remember what you did is you got me the names of U.S. manufacturers of uh plastic injection molded parts of machine parts, and with your assistance, we actually moved that factory from South Africa to Fort Wayne,
+And if you remember, what you did is you got me the names of U.S. manufacturers of plastic injection molded parts, of machine parts.

-Indiana, and we moved a significant portion of our supply chain because you know it was clear to us number one, we we wanted to be an American-made uh product, but number two, this supply chain spread all over the world, really carried a lot of risk.
+And we moved a significant portion of our supply chain because, you know, it was clear to us, number one, we wanted to be an American-made product.

 And nothing brought that home like the pandemic.

-Um, you know, we're currently probably at 50 percent of our uh supply chain is is U.S. based.
+You know, fast forward to four years later, you know, we're currently probably at 50% of our supply chain is U.S.-based.

-He is teaching a master class in how tariffs should be used.
+He is teaching a masterclass in how tariffs should be used.

-I talked to a lot of other CEOs, um, CEOs of the big box stores and CEOs of uh a lot of uh the manufacturers.
+You know, as the CEO of Burna, one of the largest and fastest growing non-lethal gun companies in America, I talk to a lot of other CEOs, CEOs of the big box stores and CEOs of a lot of manufacturers.

-Everybody is moving their production here because the uncertainty that the even the threat of tariffs creates says, you know what?
+Everybody is moving their production here because the uncertainty that even the threat of tariffs creates says, you know what?

-We need to have the supply chain in the U.S. It is not just patriotic, it's good business.
+We need to have the supply chain in the U.S.

 So we've announced, and I'll announce again on your show, we are going to be virtually 100% made in the USA by the end of this year.

-Um, you know, what he's been doing with the threat of these tariffs, and and as you said, it's not just the tariff.
+And as you said, it's not just the tariff.

 I know for a fact the president doesn't want to put tariffs on other countries.